Phasis

 *

-Penser voir has been exhibited regularly in France and abroad since 2018: Carte blanche CAPA Aubervilliers 2018, Théâtre du Granit 2020, Experimenta Grenoble 2020, Festival Ososphère 2022, ISEA Barcelona 2022, Maquinas Misticas Madrid 2022, École supérieure d’art d’Aix en Provence 2023.
+Penser voir will be exhibited in Ososphere Festival, Strasbourg, in February 2026.
+It has been exhibited regularly in France and abroad since 2018: Carte blanche CAPA Aubervilliers 2018, Théâtre du Granit 2020, Experimenta Grenoble 2020, Festival Ososphère 2022, ISEA Barcelona 2022, Maquinas Misticas Madrid 2022, École supérieure d’art d’Aix en Provence 2023.

 Lacunes